 AGU Clinical Trials

 There is a growing body of research on A rare neurodegenerative lysosomal storage disease (LSD) characterized by developmental delay, psychomotor regression, worsening intellectual disability, gait disturbance, and shortened lifespan.
-There are currently no available treatments for AGU. and the various AGA gene A change in DNA that can cause disease. that cause it.
+There are currently no available treatments for AGU. and the various AGA gene A variant is a change in DNA.
+A variant may or may not cause disease.
+The following modifiers describe the variant: (i) pathogenic, (ii) likely pathogenic, (iii) uncertain significance, (iv) likely benign, or (v) benign depending on whether or not the variant causes disease.
+For example, a “pathogenic variant” may cause disease.
+The term “variant” has replaced the term “mutation.” that cause it.
 This research is intended to fuel advances for the AGU patient and healthcare community.

 There are a limited number of trials related to aspartylglucosaminuria.
 All current A study conducted in humans that evaluates the effectiveness, safety, and side effects of investigational products (which could include both medications, treatments, or devices) that have the possibility of treating a disease in that particular patient group. are listed on ClinicalTrials.gov.

 Get to Know the AGU Community